 Back in 2006 maybe 07 I bought a 1979 GMC Sierra Grande C15, also known as a heavy half ton, truck from a guy at work for $500.
 At the time I was remodeling a house and I needed a dump run truck to haul lath and plaster and other construction debris.
 It was a good deal at $500 but it definitely needed some work.
-About a week after I bought it the breaks gave out one day and the clutch peddle popped in and out real hard making it impossible to start moving without peeling out.
-The clutch was a matter of a bolt missing where it attaches under the dash, easy fix, but the breaks?
+About a week after I bought it the brakes gave out one day and the clutch peddle popped in and out real hard making it impossible to start moving without peeling out.
+The clutch was a matter of a bolt missing where it attaches under the dash, easy fix, but the brakes?
 Rather than messing around with trouble shooting I just replaced it all.
 On a vehicle that old it was likely to go bad eventually anyways and doing that was still cheaper than taking it to someone.
 I replaced the master cylinder, calipers in front, slave cylinders in back, turned the drums and replaced the rotors, and of course new pads and shoes.
-I inspected all the break lines and flushed them out really good and since I’m in Colorado, a relatively rust-free state, I didn’t replace the lines.
+I inspected all the brake lines and flushed them out really good and since I’m in Colorado, a relatively rust-free state, I didn’t replace the lines.

 A couple years of using it for dump runs went by and I started to notice a real bad drift in the steering.
 This thing got like 5 miles to the gal at highway speeds because of the gearing, I didn’t take it on the highway often but when I did it was scary.
 So, in my usual fashion I decided to go through it all and start replacing everything.
 I put it up on jack stands and started disassembling it, it was definitely in need of an overhaul.
 I spent the next 6 months working on it on my time off and at the time I did a build thread on one of the Chevy/GMC forums but found out later that they don’t save posts for very long and the thread is long since gone.
 I’ve always been a fan of build threads and have learned a lot from reading other peoples and hopefully others have learned from mine.
 I am by no means a mechanic; I am definitely a parts replacer.
 I post this up in the hopes it helps another parts replacer make decisions on how they what to do their build.
 Basically it’s for entertainment purposes only.